Takeaways from Michigan’s big win at Minnesota

 A big win you can build off of

-While you would have loved to see Michigan get a win over the ranked teams they played like Virginia or Kentucky, a convincing win on the road to kick off conference play is a nice confidence booster for this young team.
+While you would have loved to see Michigan get a win over ranked teams like Virginia or Kentucky, a convincing win on the road to kick off conference play is a nice confidence booster for this young team.

-You can’t expect them to shoot this well or get that many turnovers every game, but hopefully they can build off this win and start to hit their stride as they build more chemistry.
+You can’t expect them to shoot this well or get that many turnovers every game, but hopefully the Wolverines can build off this win and start to hit their stride as they build more chemistry.

 To close the calendar year, they have home games against Lipscomb and Central Michigan, plus a tough road test against North Carolina.
 If they can win all three of those games and build momentum heading into the New Year, they’ll be in a good spot after the bumpy start to the season.